 I ended up really loving Gaudi’s fascinating architecture, so much so that I headed up to Park Guell and visited Casa Milà.
 Of course, you must visit the Sagrada Familia although the line is so long that I recommend prebooking tickets in order to skip the line.
 Otherwise, I enjoyed walking around the charming Gothic quarter to take in the medieval part of Barcelona.

 As someone with friends from Barcelona, I strongly encourage you to not use Airbnb in Barcelona.
 Its impact have been very tough on residents who have been priced out of their own city as landlords evict people in order to put up tourists.

 To get from Barcelona to Madrid, you can take the high-speed train, which only takes 2.5 hours!
 I ended up using my Eurail pass for this journey as it was pricey otherwise.

 Three days in Madrid

 Madrid is one of my favorite European capitals and I can’t believe that I had almost crossed it off my list as everyone told me that it was boring.
 Between lounging in the Parque del Buen Retiro, admiring Bosch’s masterpieces at El Prado, and eating tapas, you’ll find something for everyone.
-Although Barcelona often is praised for its nightlife, Madrid has their own nightlife within the rock and roll bars in Malasaña.
+Although Barcelona often is praised for its nightlife, Madrid has its own nightlife within the rock and roll bars in Malasaña.

 You’ll find a number of affordable accommodations in Madrid.
 The Hat is a great option for those on a budget.
 They also have one of the best views in Madrid.
 You’ll also find affordable rooms at a 4*-5* hotel if you book ahead.